nish258/nidhi-tokyo-olympic-azure-etl-project/Readme.md

 # nidhi-tokyo-olympic-azure-etl-project
-This project is developed to explore and learn various Azure services.
+This project is developed to <b>explore and learn various Azure services</b>.
 This project does not aim to demonstrate heavy analytical skills but rather learnings on Microsoft Azure services.
 This repo consists of small codes and major screenshots that pulls data from raw Tokyo Olympic files from kaggle & dumps the data onto Azure Storage Containers.
 Very basic transformations are then done on that raw data.
 The transformed data is then partitioned and stored in Azure Storage Container.

 Please read the steps to see what actions have been taken to execute this project.